podgorskip/rag-chatbot-obsidian-vault/README.md

 **Asking questions** - type your question and press `Enter`.
 The model retrieves the most relevant passages from your notes and uses them to answer, complete with full Markdown formatting (lists, headers, code blocks).
 It remembers the conversation so follow-up questions like *"tell me more"* or *"what did you mean by that?"* work correctly.

+**Chain of Thought (Thinking)** - responses often include the model's reasoning process, displayed visually before the answer is delivered, allowing you to trace how the LLM arrived at its conclusions.

+**Sources** - the UI explicitly displays the notes and passages referenced during the generation, allowing you to jump back into your vault and review context.

 **Token counter** - if you're using OpenAI, each response shows the cumulative token count.
 Ollama does not report real token counts so this is hidden.

 **Sessions** - The app now supports multiple persistent chat sessions, powered by Redis.